franzholz/watchwords/Documentation/Configuration/Index.rst

 =============

-You can configure each plugin individually in the TYPO3 backend. see :ref:`for-editors`
+You can configure each plugin individually in the TYPO3 backend.
+See :ref:`for-editors`

-Alternatively and additionally you can use a setup which is valid globally.
+Additionally you can use a setup which is valid globally.
-The plugin configuration has precedence.
+The plugin flexform configuration has precedence over any setup.

 Priorities
 ----------

 Several properties of this extension can be defined in different ways.
-For such properties, the following priorities in getting the respective values are applied:
+For such properties the following priorities in getting the respective values are applied:

 Bible version
 ~~~~~~~~~~~~~